Bulletin Announcement: DuBois

 Use this in your 08/17/2025 bulletin

-Today Jesus warns us his Word will create conflict between parents and children.
-In a permissive society which advocates individualism and consumerism, parents must continue to teach and live the gospel values of respect, service to others, forgiveness, generosity and compassion.
+Today, Jesus warns us that His Word will create conflict between parents and children.
+In a permissive society that promotes individualism and consumerism, parents must steadfastly teach and embody the gospel values of respect, service to others, forgiveness, generosity, and compassion.
 A Christian family is a countercultural family.

 A Family Perspective 8-24-2025